 Abnormal cells in the cervix can also be treated with:

 - cryotherapy – the abnormal cells are frozen and destroyed (this is only used to treat minor cell changes)

 - laser treatment – a laser is used to pinpoint and destroy abnormal cells on your cervix

 - cold coagulation – a heat source is applied to the cervix to burn away the abnormal cells

-- hysterectomy (removal of the womb) – this will only be considered if abnormal cells on your cervix have been found more than once, if they're severely abnormal, you're past childbearing age, or you don't want to have more children
+- hysterectomy (removal of the womb) – this will only be considered if abnormal cells on your cervix have been found more than once, if they're severely abnormal, you're past childbearing age, or you do not want to have more children

 You can often go home to rest soon after the treatment is finished.
-Most women feel well enough to return to work and most normal activities the next day.
+Most people feel well enough to return to work and most normal activities the next day.